Continued Social Work Phone: 866-419-0818

 Course: #1365Level: Introductory1.05 Hours

-'Great instructor' Read Reviews
+'Great topic to discuss' Read Reviews

 As the population in the United States grows older it is imperative that those working with older adults have a working understanding of ageism.
 It is predicted that older adults will outnumber children by 2034.
 In addition, the COVID-19 pandemic has instigated adverse conditions for ageism to enter the mainstream.
 This course explores critical reflection on age from a social constructionist perspective and the path to ageism experienced by older adults, and how understanding this path is essential for social work practice at every level.